litui/Teensy-USBHost-Streamdeck/README.md

 * `void reset()` - issues a reset!
 Don't do this for now; it irrevocably resets the pipes
 * `void flushImageReports()` - clears the pending queue and sends an empty outbound report to reset counters on the Streamdeck [this also isn't working right, but I haven't found a need for it].
 * `void blankAllKeys();` - shortcut to set all keys to blank (black)

+The `.Task()` function needs to be run on every iteration of the loop to be able to catch all the input hooks.

 ## Image Helper Usage: